mechatroner/vscode_rainbow_csv/README.md

 Screenshot of RBQL Console:
 ![VSCode RBQL Console](https://i.imgur.com/HsBG2Y1.png)

-#### Gotchas:
-* Unlike Rainbow CSV, which always treats first line as header, RBQL is header-agnostic i.e. it never treats first line as header, so to skip over header line add `WHERE NR > 1` to your query.
-* RBQL uses JavaScript or Python backend language.
-This means that you need to use `==` to check for equality inside WHERE expressions.
-* If you want to use RBQL with Python backend language instead of JavaScript, make sure you have Python interpreter installed and added to PATH variable of your OS.

 ## Other
 ### Comparison of Rainbow CSV technology with traditional graphical column alignment